Usage

 Details

-indicates how many rows from the LazyFrame should be
+The parameter n_rows indicates how many rows from the LazyFrame should be

-used at the beginning of the query, but it doesn't guarantee that n_rows
+used at the beginning of the query, but it doesn't guarantee that n_rows will

 be returned.
 For example, if the query contains a filter or join operations

-with other datasets, then the final number of rows can be lower than n_rows
+with other datasets, then the final number of rows can be lower than n_rows.

 On the other hand, appending some rows during the query can lead to an output

-that has more rows than n_rows
+that has more rows than n_rows.

 See also

-for applying a lazy query on the full data.
+dplyr::collect() for applying a lazy query on the full data.